Tron: Ares: Post-production

-Soundtrack
+Music

 In 2020, shortly after completing work on the film Soul, Trent Reznor and Atticus Ross were approached by Tom MacDougall, president of Walt Disney Music, to work on Tron: Ares.
 In August 2024, it was announced Nine Inch Nails would score the film.
-The use of the band's name was at Disney's request; the last score released under the Nine Inch Nails moniker was the 1996 videogame Quake.
+The use of the band's name was at Disney's request; the last score released under the Nine Inch Nails moniker was the 1996 video game Quake.
 The duo had previously composed nineteen film, television, and game soundtracks, which were credited with their own names.

 Reznor explained that taking the Nine Inch Nails name influenced their approach to scoring Tron: Ares, putting them in a "grittier" mindset and allowing them to "play by different rules", something Disney was pleased with.
 For Rønning, it was important to "contrast The Grid and the real world," and that Nine Inch Nails, an industrial rock band, "lend itself perfectly into a new, more industrial Tron."
 In August 2024, premiering at the D23 event in Anaheim, the special footage for Tron: Ares included a remix of the Nine Inch Nails song "Something I Can Never Have".

 On July 17, 2025, a new single "As Alive as You Need Me to Be" was released, and the soundtrack album was released on September 19, 2025, by Interscope Records, Walt Disney Records, and The Null Corporation.
 The soundtrack was nominated for the 2025 Hollywood Music in Media Award for Best Original Score in a Sci-Fi/Fantasy Film.

+Tron Ares: Divergence, an album containing remixes and previously unreleased tracks, was released on February 27, 2026, featuring contributions by numerous musicians.

 Additional music

-Alongside the Nine inch Nails' score, snippets of songs ("I Know You Can Feel It", "As Alive as You Need Me to Be" and "Who Wants to Live Forever?") and recordings by other artists are also featured in Tron: Ares:
+Alongside the Nine Inch Nails score, recordings by other artists are also featured in Tron: Ares: